 About The Tax System in Portugal

+Portugal’s tax system is comprehensive, with various taxes targeting different income sources and activities.
+It also provides specific incentives and benefits for new residents and businesses investing in certain sectors.
 If you’re moving to (or are already in) Portugal and earning an income, you may have to pay taxes.
 If you reside in Portugal for 183 days or more a year, you must pay income tax on your worldwide income.
+We’ll discuss these different taxes more deeply in the sections below.

-The process starts by registering yourself as a taxpayer and obtaining your NIF (Número de Identificação Fiscal) number.
-You can request your NIF online through this website or go to a Finanças and request a NIF in-person.
+The process starts by registering as a taxpayer and obtaining your NIF (Número de Identificação Fiscal) number.
+You can request your NIF tax identification number online through their website or in person at the Finanças office.

 Once you’ve received your NIF, you’ll need to fill out this form stating that you’re starting a new tax activity and submit it to your local tax office, which you can find on the Portuguese Tax Agency’s online portal (Portal das Finanças).

-The Portuguese tax year follows the calendar, starting on 1 January and ending on 31 December, with returns submitted between April and June of the following year.
-Returns can be completed online via the Portuguese Tax Authorities’ website or via printed forms.
+As per tax laws, the Portuguese tax year follows the calendar, starting on 1 January and ending on 31 December, with a tax return submitted between April and June of the following year.
+Returns can be completed online via the Portuguese Tax Authorities’ website or printed forms.

-Be sure to file your returns on time to avoid potentially hefty penalties ranging from €200 to €2,500.
-If you happen to be doing business in the country, then hiring an accountant or bookkeeper is recommended.
+Be sure to file your returns on time to avoid the loss of tax credits and potentially hefty penalties ranging from €200 to €2,500.
+Hiring an accountant or bookkeeper is recommended if you are doing business in the country.

 So, how do you know if you’re considered a taxpayer in Portugal?
 Your tax liability as an expat depends on your residency status, which is defined by how much time you spend living and working in Portugal each year.